 User Directory, or UserDir for short, is a feature for Apache web servers that allows user-specific directories to be accessed via Nginx.

-For example, when you enable this feature in Apache, users with accounts on the system will be able to share content in their home directories with the world via Apache.
+For example, when you enable this feature in Apache, users with accounts on the system can share content in their home directories with the world via Apache.

 This tutorial assumes that you already have an Apache2 web server installed.
 If you haven’t, you may want to do that before continuing below.

 First, run the commands below to install Apache2 HTTP Server on Ubuntu